avidbots/flatland/docs/core_functions/models.rst

           # required, name of a body from this body
         - name: rear_wheel

-          # required, a anchor point w.r.t. the origin of the body
+          # required, an anchor point w.r.t. the origin of the body
           anchor: [0, 0]

           # required, name of another body in the model
         - name: base

-          # required, a anchor point w.r.t. the origin of the body
+          # required, an anchor point w.r.t. the origin of the body
           anchor: [-0.83, -0.29]